nuxeo/nuxeo-drive/docs/pyside6_migration.md

 - 126 Direct Download functional tests passed with the session-scoped shared `QApplication`.
 - All 22 `tests/nuxeo/functional/gui/test_application.py` tests pass with the engine-free method host under the CI `--dist=loadscope` strategy.
 - The complete common and Nuxeo functional scope reached 100% without a native Qt abort after the fixture changes.
 One unrelated macOS failure remains in `test_manager_account_addition_same_folder_used`: the test deliberately removes an engine database before `Manager.close()`, then Direct Download cleanup queries that missing database and raises `sqlite3.OperationalError: disk I/O error`.
 - CI run for head `6b5f7b0` established the platform baseline: macOS passed all 722 functional tests; Linux aborted when the lazy fixture first constructed `QApplication`; Windows overflowed while the repeated method host initialized its live engine.
-The Linux eager fixture and engine-free method host directly address those two failing paths.
+- CI run for head `02e927a` refined both diagnoses.
+Linux still aborted at session-start `QApplication` construction because Xvfb caused Qt to select XCB instead of the tested offscreen plugin.
+Windows passed the engine-free fixture setup but overflowed when `test_application_qt` attached its one real engine, which still created queue and watcher workers. macOS passed through the affected application module and was manually cancelled later at 70%.
 - QueueManager functional tests passed (85 passed, 1 skipped) without PySide6 disconnect warnings.
 - Python compilation and focused flake8 validation for migration files.
 - Source scan: no executable PyQt6 imports remain under `nxdrive`, `tests`, or `tools`.